Generalized Guarantees for Variational Inference in the Presence of Even and Elliptical Symmetry: Theoretical Guarantees

-Theorem~\ref{thm:even-symmetry} allows for several misspecifications in the variational approximation.
-For example, $q$ may be factorized while $p$ is not, or $q$ and $p$ may behave differently in their tails.
-Fig.~\ref{fig:ellipse_mf_t} (left) illustrates VI's ability to recover the mean when $p(z)$ is a 2-dimensional student-t distribution with 5~degrees of freedom and correlation $\rho\! =\!
+\Cref{thm:even-symmetry} allows for several misspecifications in the variational approximation.
+For example, $q$ may be factorized while $p$ is not, or $q$ and $p$ may behave differently in their tails. \Cref{fig:ellipse_mf_t} (left) illustrates VI's ability to recover the mean when $p(z)$ is a 2-dimensional Student-t distribution with 5~degrees of freedom and correlation $\rho\! =\!
 0.7$, and $\mathcal Q$ is a family of factorized Gaussians.
-Minimizing the $\varphi$-divergences in Table~\ref{tab:divergences} (via grid search), we find that they all yield the same, exact estimate of the mean~$\nu$.
-Interestingly, the exact mean is recovered for \textit{all} five divergences; this is in fact a stronger result than what the theorem guarantees.
-While the theorem states that the mean-matching solution is a stationary point for all divergences, only the first two divergences in Table~\ref{tab:divergences}---the reverse KL and the $\alpha$-divergences with $\alpha \in (0,1)$---satisfy the additional assumption that $\varphi$ is monotone decreasing and which guarantees that $\nu\!=\!\mu$ is a unique minimizer.
+Minimizing the $f$-divergences in \Cref{tab:divergences} (via grid search), we find that they all yield the same, exact estimate of the mean~$\nu$, including when minimizing the total variation distance.